kingajax/electron-webpacker/README.md

 ### When I use init, what is inside the webpack.config.js Epack generates for me?

 Nothing, Epack doesn't apply any defaults other than specifying your entry file and context.
-Anything you add here, will be picked up by Epack and sent to `webpack-cli` when your main or renderer process is build.
+Anything you add here, will be picked up by Epack and sent to `webpack-cli` when your main or renderer process is built.
 What you config in your Webpack config always takes priority over any defaults applied by Epack.

 **src/main/webpack.config.js**